Solar-Punk-Ltd/ipfs-to-swarm/README.md

   * Allows you to easily manage your node and access the network

 * **Command-line Access**
-  For Command-line interface (CLI) access to your Bee node, use the npm package [@ethersphere/swarm-cli](https://www.npmjs.com/package/@ethersphere/swarm-cli).
+  For command-line interface (CLI) access to your Bee node, use the npm package [@ethersphere/swarm-cli](https://www.npmjs.com/package/@ethersphere/swarm-cli).

 * **Bee-JS**
   The [Bee-JS](https://www.npmjs.com/package/@ethersphere/bee-js) provides a JavaScript/TypeScript library for interacting with Bee nodes, making it easy to integrate Swarm into your applications.